Harold Kesling

 Harold Dean Kesling (April 8, 1901 – 1979) was an American orthodontist who is known for developing the tooth positioning appliance called "Positioner".
 This appliance is used in orthodontics at the end of treatment to allow teeth to settle in occlusion.

 In 1945, H.D.
 Kesling stated that “Major tooth movements could be accomplished with a series of Positioners by changing the teeth on the setup slightly as treatment progresses."
 The history of clear aligner therapy began when H.D.
 Kesling pioneered the concept of straightening teeth without braces with the invention of the "Positioner."

 H.D.
 Kesling founded orthodontic company TP Orthodontics, Inc. in 1959.

+In the late 1970s, Kesling developed the Yare, an egg-shaped electric car at a cost of $40,000 for development.

 Life

 He was born in Cass County, Indiana in 1901.
 He graduated from Loyola University Chicago in 1923 with his dental degree.
 He then opened his private practice in La Porte, Indiana.
 In 1929, he opened his orthodontic practice in Hammond, Indiana after receiving his orthodontic degree from Loyola University.
 Kesling's son, Peter Kesling, developed the Tip Edge appliance.